themodernmonk7/React-Testing/Testing.md

 If you're working with elements that do not have a default role or if you want to specify a different role, the role attribute can be used to add the desired tole.

 To use an anchor element as a button in the navbar, you can add role='button'.

+### getByRole Options
+  - name
+  - level
+The accessible name is for simple cases equal to
+1. the label of a form element
+2. the text content of a button or
+3. the value of the aria-label attribute

+There are few more options that we can use with the getByRole query.
+(Go through the documentation for more information about each of them)
+  - hidden
+  - selected
+  - checked
+  - pressed